Skip to content

 • UX/Design Team

-• As a(n) X I want to Y so that Z (outcome)
+• The structure of a user story is: As a(n) X I want to Y so that Z (outcome)

 • Describes the user need for the work to be done

 • Avoid more than one action per user story.
-Red flags would be commas and "ands" - Consider splitting into multiple tickets.
+Red flags would be commas and "ands".
+Consider splitting actions into multiple tickets.

 • Helps if another engineer has to pick up your ticket